-In June 2019, the Company issued 40,250 additional convertible debentures units (the "Aleafia Convertible Debt Unit") for gross proceeds of \$40.3 million.
-The Aleafia Convertible Debt Unit consists of one \$1,000 principal amount of unsecured convertible debenture of the Company and 680 common share purchase warrants, under the following terms:
+In June 2019, Aleafia Health issued 40,250 additional convertible debentures units (the "Debenture Units") for gross proceeds of \$40.3 million.
+Each Debenture Unit consisted of one \$1,000 principal amount of an unsecured convertible debenture of Aleafia Health and 680 common share purchase warrants, which debentures contained the following terms:

-- A maturity date of June 27, 2022; - An interest rate of 8.5% per annum, payable semi-annually; - Convertible at \$1.55 per share until June 27, 2022 at the option of the holder; and

-The Company may require conversion of the full principal amount outstanding convertible debenture at the conversion price on not less than 30 days' notice, should the daily volume weighted average trading price of the outstanding common shares of the Company on the TSX be greater than \$3.10 for 20 consecutive trading days.
+- a maturity date of June 27, 2022; - an interest rate of 8.5% per annum; payable semi-annually; - convertible at \$1.55 per share until June 27, 2022 at the option of the holder; and - Aleafia Health may require conversion of the full principal amount outstanding convertible debenture at the conversion price on not less than 30 days' notice, should the daily volume weighted average trading price of the outstanding common shares of Aleafia Health on the TSX be greater than \$3.10 for 20 consecutive trading days.